Robloxhackerman/Hay-Noche/MVP/README.md

 ---
 ## File Description

+- `MVP`
 > #### Backend
-> **HayNoche-Backend_v2.0 [Sweet Berry]:** This is the latest version of our backend application, here added the "Teatro" entity and it's functionalities
+> - **HayNoche-Backend_v2.2 [Acid Rain]:** In our latest version "Musica" was added, with it's respective repository, service, service implementation and all of previous properties as seen in "BarRes" and "Teatros".
+It also has corresponding ports in order for the frontend to access it.

 > #### Frontend
-> **HayNoche-Fullstack_v1.2 [Cherry Bloom]:** This version can populate it's components with our databases tables by the usage of axios.
-Axios allows the frontend to contact and read all the data stored in AWS RDS through our backend API (or localhost for development matters).
-App is currently under plastic surgery and it is looking quite good.
+> - **HayNoche-Fullstack_v1.3 [Classical Lemon Fresh]:** Version was updated regarding CSS and aiming to improve user experience.
+Populated directly from our db in AWS RDS.

 > #### Web Scraping
 > **Instagram_Bot:** Script automates the process of downloading posts pictures from Instagram accounts.
 It is capable of accessing an account, navigating to a specific profile, and downloading all, or a specified number of, posts pictures.